dermatthes/text-template/README.md

 Just Copy the contents of <https://github.com/dermatthes/text-template/src/TextTemplate.php> to your project folder to use TextTemplate.
 It's just one class.

+Or clone this repository and add this as external to your project.

 ## Value injection